1920's baby

 If your ancestors were like mine, they just started using the name they wanted to.
 [Sigh….]
 If that is the case, your research just shifted focus.

 Take Johnnie Talbott, for example.
 Very few people know that Johnnie Hodias Talbott and Boss Henry Talbott of Halifax County, Virginia were the same person.
-Talbott researchers without personal family knowledge of the oral history typically think Johnnie and Boss Henry were brothers.
-Quite simply, supposedly Johnnie did not like his name and decided to go by Boss Henry or Boss for short.
-No one has any idea why he chose that name.
-It’s unusual for sure.
+Talbott researchers without personal family knowledge of the oral history typically think Johnnie and Boss Henry were brothers and that Johnnie died young.

 [Even without the family knowledge, clues were evident they were the same men, but that’s another topic. 🙂 ]